The Electric Confectionaires: Formation and signing

-Sheehan, Smith and Gunn hail from Devonport and first met in primary school after Gunn emigrated from Scotland.
+Sheehan, Smith and Gunn hail from Devonport and first met in primary school after Gunn emigrated from the United Kingdom.
 Fenton (originally from Wellington) and Smith, bonded at school over a mutual love of jazz.
 In their music class at Takapuna Grammar School they formed the Electric Confectionaires with McLeanan.
 Later that year the group entered and won the Smokefree Rockquest, an annual high school music competition.
 Similar to other Rockquest participants, such as Bic Runga, Evermore and Nesian Mystik, the band gained nationwide recognition from the win, which led to a record signing.
 In December 2006 they signed with Sony BMG, and in November 2007 their debut album Sweet Tooth was released, following the singles 'Late Night Shopping Spree' and 'Sweet Tooth'.
 The album was recorded at Montage Studios in Grey Lynn with Murray Grindley (ex member of The Underdogs) in charge of production and Nic Manders in charge of engineering.

 In 2009 'Piece of My Heart' was used as the theme music for Go Girls, a prime-time Comedy-drama which currently aired across New Zealand and Australia for 5 seasons from 2009 to 2013.